reblim/fast/README.md

 npm run redeploy your-custom-domain.com
 ```

-### Tear down your project.
+## ⚰️ Tear down your project.
-There is a time when all projects must die ⚰️
+There is a time when all projects must come to an end.

 To tear down your project, run: